AgentD/diy-linux-guide/crosscc.md

 This time, we are going to build and install *everything*.
 You *really* want to do a parallel build here.
 On my AMD Ryzen based desktop PC, building with `make -j 16` takes about 3 minutes.
-On my Intel i5 laptop takes circa 15 minutes.
+On my Intel i5 laptop it takes circa 15 minutes.
 If you are using a laptop, you might want to open a window (assuming it is cold outside, i.e. won't help if you are in Taiwan).